apsyvenko/messenger/README.md

 - To send **Correlation Identifier** pattern can be used.
 - As websockets is used as a transport it brings us **Single Socket Channel** pattern.
 - To add information about destination node (to which node receiver is connected) **Content Enricher** pattern may be applied.
-- To route message to particular node **Message Router** can be used.
+- To route particle to particular node **Message Router** can be used.
 - To keep messages in order **Resequencer** pattern can be used.